Nilesh767/react-covid-tracker/README.md

 # Covid-19 Tracker

-## Made with ReactJS, Material-ui, Leaflet-Map and ChartJs-2
+Made with ReactJS, Material-ui, Leaflet-Map and ChartJs-2

-Run it on Localhost using:

-## `npm start`

-Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+### Check it out: <a href="https://react-covid-tracker-94660.web.app/">Covid-Tracker</a>